Album Liner Notes

 like courage becoming befuddled & nonfundamental. evil charlatans

-superficial pageantry parading down lonely streets on limited access highways.
+monstrous pompous superficial pageantry parading down lonely streets on limited

 JACK-A-ROE